Venice Symphony performs Memorial Day Concert

-featured Venice Symphony performs Memorial Day Concert May 28, 2019 Updated 1 hr ago 0 Facebook Twitter SMS Email The audience stands for The Star Spangled Banner during the Venice Symphony Memorial Day weekend concert and fireworks event at CoolToday Park in West Villages Saturday.
-Tom O'Neill A fireworks display closed the Venice Symphony Memorial Day weekend concert at CoolToday Park in West Villages Saturday.
-Tom O'Neill Venice Symphony Executive Director Christine Kasten introduces the orchestra prior to the Memorial Day weekend concert and fireworks event at CoolToday Park in West Villages Saturday.
-Tom O'Neill A fireworks display closed the Venice Symphony Memorial Day weekend concert at CoolToday Park in West Villages Saturday. sun photos by Tom O’Neill Guest Soloist SFC Randy Wight sings “The Star Spangled Banner” with the Venice Symphony during a Memorial Day weekend concert and fireworks event.
-Tom O'Neill Troy Quinn, center, conducts the Venice Symphony during the Memorial Day weekend concert and fireworks event at CoolToday Park in West Villages Saturday.
-Tom O'Neill The Venice Symphony performed during the Memorial Day weekend concert and fireworks event at CoolToday Park in West Villages Saturday.
+featured Venice Symphony performs Memorial Day Concert 1 hr ago 0 Facebook Twitter SMS Email A fireworks display closed the Venice Symphony Memorial Day weekend concert at CoolToday Park in West Villages Saturday.
+Tom O'Neill A fireworks display closed the Venice Symphony Memorial Day weekend concert at CoolToday Park in West Villages Saturday. sun photos by Tom O’Neill Venice Symphony Executive Director Christine Kasten introduces the orchestra prior to the Memorial Day weekend concert and fireworks event at CoolToday Park in West Villages Saturday.
+Tom O'Neill The audience stands for The Star Spangled Banner during the Venice Symphony Memorial Day weekend concert and fireworks event at CoolToday Park in West Villages Saturday.
+Tom O'Neill Guest Soloist SFC Randy Wight sings “The Star Spangled Banner” with the Venice Symphony during a Memorial Day weekend concert and fireworks event.
+Tom O'Neill Troy Quinn, center, conducts the Venice Symphony during the Memorial Day weekend concert and fireworks event at CoolToday Park in West Villages Saturday. sun photos by Tom O’Neill The Venice Symphony performed during the Memorial Day weekend concert and fireworks event at CoolToday Park in West Villages Saturday.
 Tom O’Neill The Venice Symphony performs during the Memorial Day weekend concert and fireworks event at CoolToday Park in West Villages Saturday.
-Tom O'Neill Facebook Twitter SMS Email Print Save Love 0 Funny 0 Wow 0 Sad 0 Angry 0 Facebook Twitter SMS Email Print Save Load comments × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
+See more photos on page 4 sun photos by Tom O’Neill Facebook Twitter SMS Email Print Save Love 0 Funny 0 Wow 0 Sad 0 Angry 0 Facebook Twitter SMS Email Print Save Load comments × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
 Stop watching this discussion.
 Watch this discussion Get an email notification whenever someone contributes to the discussion Notifications from this discussion will be disabled.
 Cancel Start watching Stop watching (0) comments Welcome to the discussion.
 Log In Keep it Clean.
 Please avoid obscene, vulgar, lewd, racist or sexually-oriented language.
 PLEASE TURN OFF YOUR CAPS LOCK.
 Don't Threaten.
 Threats of harming another person will not be tolerated.
 Be Truthful.
 Don't knowingly lie about anyone or anything.
 Be Nice.
 No racism, sexism or any sort of -ism that is degrading to another person.
 Be Proactive.
 Use the 'Report' link on each comment to let us know of abusive posts.
 Share with Us.
 We'd love to hear eyewitness accounts, the history behind an article.
 Post a comment Watch this discussion.
 Stop watching this discussion.
 Featured Businesses Charlotte Sun 23170 Harborview Road, Port Charlotte, FL 33980 941-206-1000 Website Find a local business Latest e-Edition West Villages Sun To view our latest e-Edition click the image on the left.
 NASCAR Standings

 Post a comment as